faizmokhtar/faizmokhtar.com/content/posts/diff-so-fancy.md

 ---
-title: Prettify git diff Output with Diff So Fancy
+title: How to Prettify git diff Output with Diff So Fancy
 date: 2018-08-13T08:37:39.000Z
 categories:
   - Development